What Happens After Sneaker Resale Prices Peak?

 Shoppers right now may be rethinking how much they’ll spend on rare sneakers, but Kick Game, a UK-based reseller, is investing in a future where everyone is hunting for Dunks and Yeezys.

-By next year, the company plans to open at least three stores in the UK on top of its current four, plus a flagship in Milan.
+By next year, the company plans to open a new store in the UK to add to its current six, plus a flagship in Milan and in Amsterdam.
 The physical shops help bring in the older customers who are behind more and more sneaker sales, said Alicia Thompson, the company’s chief executive.

 Visions of parents and kids shopping for Jordans together are helping the resale market through a correction that’s bringing prices down from their recent astronomical highs.
 Soaring inflation and rising interest rates have hammered the value of speculative assets of all sorts.

-Note: Editor’s note: This article was amended on 10 August, 2022.
-A previous version of this article stated that Kick Game plans to open at least three stores in the UK on top of its current four.
-This is incorrect.
-Kick Game currently has six UK stores and plans to add one more, plus one in Milan and one in Amsterdam.